Ka Ora, Ka Ako | healthy school lunches programme: resources for participating schools and kura

 It is important school lunches are healthy and nutritious.

 Nutrition guidelines for Ka Ora, Ka Ako have been developed with the Ministry of Health.
-These are tailored for schools and kura and include sample menu ideas.
 Schools and suppliers delivering lunches can use the guidelines to support menu planning and make sure their learners are receiving a healthy lunch.
 Details about the nutrition standards, as well as recipes, menu ideas and additional resources can be found at the Ka Ora, Ka Ako website: Nutrition Standards for Ka Ora, Ka Ako menus - Ka Ora, Ka Ako - Healthy School Lunches Programme (education.govt.nz)(external link)

 We recognise that children’s tastes vary, and it can be challenging to provide healthy food that children want to eat.
 Schools and kura can play a vital role helping students learn about healthy food and why it is important.